Strategies for managing architectural technical debt that DON’T work

 This approach, however, is fraught with risk.
 Building on an unstable foundation often necessitates workarounds, meticulous management of custom exceptions, and the continuous deployment of patches to circumvent the constraints imposed by ATD.

-While this strategy might fulfil short-term deadlines, it essentially amounts to "kicking the can down the road," with maintenance costs escalating as the technological solution becomes increasingly outdated.
+While this strategy might fulfil short-term deadlines, it essentially amounts to "kicking the can down the road," with maintenance costs and debugging time escalating as the technological solution becomes increasingly outdated.

 👎 (3) Build “Technical Credit”